blunce24/portfolio/_portfolio/blocjams.md

 ## Conclusion

-Though there is functionality that BlocJams lacks, it was a rewarding first pass at frontend web development.
+Though there is functionality that BlocJams lacks, it was a rewarding first pass at front-end web development.
 I was able to see the connection between the code on the screen and the interactive aspects in the application.
 In addition, I was exposed to the AngularJS framework, and I have a better idea of what goes in to constructing a user-friendly, highly functional web application.